What Is Emotional Intelligence (EI)? Definitions, Models, and Skills

 “Emotional Intelligence refers to the capacity for recognizing our own feelings and those of others, for motivating ourselves, and for managing emotions well in ourselves and in our relationships.” —Daniel Goleman

-Mayer and Salovey Emotional Intelligence Definition
+Mayer and Salovey's Emotional Intelligence Definition

 John Mayer and Peter Salovey, two of the founders of emotional intelligence theory, offered this definition: